 The next step is to get the gas level in the system tested and check for leaks.
 If the vehicle is under warranty, get a Renault dealer to do this.
 If there's a leak, then this should be covered under warranty.
 Don't let the dealership try to charge you for gas though, as the loss of gas was the result of the leak!
 If the car is out of warranty, then most garages can carry out air conditioning re-gas work.
 The Zoe uses R1234yf gas (refrigerant/coolant) and has a total capacity of 1,000 grams.
-Check the garage has this first, as many smaller garages will not as this is only used on the latest vehicles.
+Check the garage has this first, as many smaller garages will not keep this gas as this is only used on the latest vehicles.

 Get software updated

 If you still have heater problems, get a Renault dealer to check the software version.
 Many users have had the 'bugs' fixed by having the latest software loaded.